 Mound Springs

 Some of the most iconic mound springs in South Australia are located in Wabma Kadarbu Mound Springs Conservation Park along the Oodnadatta Track.
-Thirrka (Blanche Cup) and Pirdali-nha (The Bubbler) are the famous spots that are worth a stop.
+Thirrka (Blanche Cup) and Pirdali-nha (The Bubbler) are famous spots that are worth a stop.
 They hold great significance to the local Arabana people and are a habitat for many waterbirds.
-You can explore them easily off the main road but swimming in the mounds is not permitted.
+You can explore them easily off the main road, but swimming in the mounds is not permitted.

 Mound Springs Conservation Park, Oodnadatta Track